jdelano0310/tbHelper/README.md

+Project has moved to RC1 as of 12-22-2025; te screenshots are still relavant as nothing visible has changed.

 Just a few updated screenshots as of 10-17-25:

 Each of the separate forms is now a frame with in a frame that are hidden until needed.
 To better control the update of user control state.